thijswillemmoens/drops-of-gold-alfred-app/readme.md

 ### Use of Fonts
 I personally use Brandon Text for my sans font.
 Unfortunately, it's a paid font, so I can't include it here.
 [For 35 dollars you can purchase it yourself.](https://www.myfonts.com/collections/brandon-text-font-hvd-fonts)

+> The More Gold version uses also my title font, [which is Filson Pro.](https://fonts.adobe.com/fonts/filson)